1999AZZAR/live-chat-widget/API.md

 ### 3. Chat Interaction

 Handles sending user messages to the AI and receiving responses.
+This endpoint also intelligently integrates Wikipedia information and applies rate limiting.

 - **Method:** `POST`
 - **Path:** `/api/chat`